Webinar // The Publish-Review-Curate Model: An Alternative to the Traditional Editorial System

 • Location: Online

-As part of UM's Open Science policy, the UM Research Support Team is launching a series of webinars for the scientific community.
+As part of UM’s Open Science policy, the UM Research Support Team is launchinga series of webinarsfor the scientific community.

-With a short format (20 to 40 min presentation, followed by time for discussion), these workshops will alternate between theoretical contributions and practical demonstrations on Open Science, scientific publications and research data.
+Theseshortworkshops(20 to 40 minutes of presentation followed by a discussion period) will alternate between theoretical presentations and practical demonstrations on Open Science, scientific publications, and research data.

 Free access, no registration required